-- Pupils and staff may only use approved e-mail accounts (Bgfl 365 logins issued by the ICT technician) on the school system. - Pupils and staff must immediately tell a teacher if they receive offensive e-mail or text message on any of the learning platforms available within the school. - Pupils need to be aware that they must not reveal details of themselves or others in any online communication, such as address or telephone number, or arrange to meet anyone. - The school has its own Twitter account which follows specific guidelines before posting tweets.
-This will be overseen by the Deputy Head. - Each class has its own personal logon details.
-Eyfs use Tapestry for online learning which is accessible to parents and Class Dojo for behaviour management.
-Whereas, Key Stage 1 use Class Dojos for online learning and behaviour management. - Access in school to external personal e-mail accounts and social networking sites must be avoided to prevent spam being picked up by Policy Central. - Any e-mails sent to an external organization should be written carefully and formally addressed in a professional, courteous manner. - The forwarding of chain letters is not permitted.
+- Staff must immediately report to Head Teacher if they receive offensive e-mail or text message on any of the communication platforms available within the school. - Pupils need to be aware that they must not reveal details of themselves or others in any online communication, such as address or telephone number, or arrange to meet anyone. - The school has its own Twitter account which follows specific guidelines before posting tweets.
+This will be overseen by the Deputy Head Teacher. - Each class has its own personal logon details.
+Foundation staff use Reach More Parents for online learning which is accessible to parents and Class Dojo for behaviour management.
+Whereas, Key Stage 1 use Class Dojos for online learning and behaviour management.

+- Access in school to external personal e-mail accounts and social networking sites must be avoided to prevent spam being picked up by Senso. - Any e-mails sent to an external organisation should be written carefully and formally addressed in a professional, courteous manner. - The forwarding of chain letters is not permitted.

-Management of Web Site Content
+Management of Website Content

-- The point of contact on the Web site should be the school address, school e-mail, twitter account, Class dojo, Tapestry platforms and the school's telephone number. - Staff or pupils' home information will not be published. - Web site photographs that include pupils will be selected carefully and will not enable individual pupils to be clearly identified. - Pupils' full names will not be used anywhere on the Web site, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school Web site. - The Head Teacher/ Deputy Head will take overall editorial responsibility and ensure that content is accurate and appropriate. - The Web site should comply with the school's guidelines for publications and new GDPR laws (see appropriate policy). - The copyright of all material must be held by the school, or be attributed to the owner where permission to reproduce has been obtained.
+- The website's primary contact should be the school's official enquiry address. - Personal information about staff or pupils, such as home addresses or phone numbers, must not be published. - Photographs of pupils will be carefully selected, with permission settings checked in SIMS.
+Staff should inform parents if their child is featured on the website. - Pupils' full names will not be used on the website, especially in conjunction with photographs. - Written consent from parents or carers must be obtained before publishing any photographs of pupils. - The Head Teacher or Deputy Head has overall editorial responsibility, ensuring all content is accurate, appropriate, and complies with school policies. - Website content must adhere to the school's publication guidelines and comply with GDPR regulations (refer to the relevant policy). - All published material must either be the property of the school or attributed to the rightful owner, with permission obtained for reproduction where applicable.